 \section{Introduction}

-Modern distributed storage systems (DSS) need to store vast amounts of data in a fault tolerant manner, while also preserving data reliability and accessibility in the wake of frequent server failures.
-Traditional MDS (Maximum Distance Separable) codes like Reed-Solomon codes provide the optimal trade-off between redundancy and number of worst-case erasures tolerated.
+Traditional Maximum Distance Separable (MDS) codes such as Reed-Solomon codes provide the optimal trade-off between redundancy and number of worst-case erasures tolerated.
 When encoding $k$ symbols of data into an $n$ symbol codeword by an $(n,k)$-MDS code, the data can be recovered from any set of $k$ out of $n$ codeword symbols, which is clearly the best possible.
-They are thus a naturally appealing choice to minimize storage overhead in DSS.
+MDS codes are thus a a naturally appealing choice to minimize storage overhead in distributed storage systems (DSS).
 One can encode data, broken into $k$ pieces, by an $(n,k)$-MDS code, and distribute the $n$ codeword symbols on $n$ different storage nodes, each holding the symbol corresponding to one codeword position.
-The erasure resilience of the MDS code implies that the data is safe even in the catastrophic situation of all but $k$ storage nodes failing.
 In the sequel, we use the terms storage node and codeword symbol interchangeably.

-A rather common scenario in modern large scale DSS is the failure or temporary unavailability of a single storage node.
-It is of great importance to promptly respond to such failures, by efficient repair/regeneration of the node using the content stored in some of other nodes (which are called ``helper" nodes as they assist in the repair).
-This requirement has spurred a set of fundamentally new and exciting challenges concerning codes for recovery from erasures, with the goal of balancing worst-case fault tolerance from many erasures, with very efficient schemes to recover from the much more common scenario of a single erasure.
+A rather common scenario faced by modern large scale DSS is the failure or temporary unavailability of storage nodes.
+It is of great importance to promptly respond to such failures, by efficient repair/regeneration of the failed node using the content stored in some of other nodes (which are called ``helper" nodes as they assist in the repair).
+This requirement has spurred a set of fundamentally new and exciting challenges concerning codes for recovery from erasures, with the goal of balancing worst-case fault tolerance from many erasures, with very efficient schemes to recover from the much more common scenario of single (or a few) erasures.